 Check out our upcoming video game releases guide to a more complete list of PS5 games coming soon.

-Sony revealed many of the PS5 specs at its first official reveal event back in March and confirmed what’s under the hood last night.
+Sony revealed many of the PS5 specs at its first official reveal event back in March and confirmed what’s under the hood in Septemeber.
 Probably the most important detail is the console’s SSD internal storage of 825GB.
 This will allow for bigger open worlds and will let system memory be managed more effectively.